nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 Everything-buckets are ill-defined terms that don’t really describe anything, such as “framework”.
 Their looseness often provide the appearance of agreement, to the detriment of actionability.
 Spot them and replace them with clearer explanations.

+### 2.3 Spelling

+Use American spelling.
+When in doubt, check the [Merriam-Webster dictionary](https://www.merriam-webster.com/) for the preferred spelling of specific terms.

 ### 2.3 Tone & Voice

 For descriptions, use the present tense and the active form (“Selecting a value triggers validation”).